-We still say that Integrated Developmental Plan is an overarching tool to guide planning, development and decision-making processes of our municipality.
-With the powers entrusted in me by the community of Greater Letaba Municipality holding the helm in having the advantage to make immense contribution in the lives of residents of this municipality through provision of government services.
+Integrated Developmental Plan is an overarching tool to guide planning, development and decision-making processes of our municipality.
+It is an honour and privilege to form part of the community of Greater Letaba Municipality holding the helm in having the advantage to make immense contribution in the lives of residents of this municipality through provision of government services.